lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Correlate WLM analysis with CPU, disk, and network metrics for deeper root-cause (e.g., spillage causing long execution → more queuing).
 - Automate alerts on rising avg/p95 queue_ms or pct_time_queued for critical service classes.

-If you want, I can: provide a ready-to-run SQL tuned to your Redshift schema/timezone and show how to join to stl_querytext for multi-row query text reconstruction.

 ## How do you implement workload isolation in Redshift Serverless with multiple workgroups?
 Workload isolation in Redshift Serverless is achieved by creating separate workgroups (each with its own compute fleet, endpoint and configuration) and assigning workloads/users to the appropriate workgroup.
 Key ideas and steps: